phil-opp/RustOS/README.md

 2. Threading is buggy and needs more attention.

-3. The current allocator never actually frees data and is just there to get collections working.
+3. The current allocator never actually frees data and is just there to get `collections` working.

 ### Organization:
-1. Not that much right now because it's so simple.
-It feels like some (or maybe all?) of this stuff could be moved into the Rust code-base (especially the allocator) as an alternative set of primitives to the current Win/Unix ones.
+1. Architecture-specific files (mostly) are now in arch/

+2. `std` had been stripped out of dependencies on an OS/libc and is usable (so, we can use stuff libcore, libcollection, librand)

 ### License
 [Apache License, Version 2.0](https://www.apache.org/licenses/LICENSE-2.0) or the [MIT license](http://opensource.org/licenses/MIT), at your option